-Dietitians who are not registered with the College of Dietitians of Manitoba (CDM) must meet the following requirements in order to provide virtual dietetic services to residents of Manitoba:
+Dietitians who are physically located outside of Manitoba and are not registered with the College of Dietitians of Manitoba (CDM) must meet the following requirements in order to provide virtual dietetic services to residents of Manitoba:

 - Must have full registration in good standing with a dietetic regulatory body in another Canadian province.
 Those who are waiting to successfully complete the Canadian Dietetic Registration Exam, may not provide virtual dietetic services to residents of Manitoba.

-- Must contact the provincial regulatory body/bodies where they are registered to request a Verification of Registration form be completed and sent to the College of Dietitians of Manitoba.
+- Must contact the provincial regulatory body/bodies where they are registered to request a Verification of Registration form be completed and sent to CDM.

-- Must contact CDM prior to providing services.
+- Must contact CDM and receive approval prior to providing services virtually to Manitoba clients.

 I am a member of the Dietitians of Canada.
 Does this grant me the right to use the professional title Dietitian?